marshallxavier0502-cmyk/go-pipeline-sample/README.md

 Introduction
 ========================
-This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community. harness exam
+This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community. harness exam test

 ## Getting Started